62Bytes/Touch-Server/README.md

 For Details and to report Issues related to The Android App you can visit [Touch-Client](<https://github.com/62Bytes/Touch-Client>)

-## Current Stage of Server : ALPHA
+## Current Stage of Server : BETA
-The Server is currently in alpha, So if you find any issue or a bug related to `Touch-Server`, I request you to report it
+The Server is currently in beta, So if you find any issue or a bug related to `Touch-Server`, I request you to report it

 You can report issues at [Issues tracker](<../../issues>), So that we could track and fix it based on its severity.